How to Update Asset Register?

 - Establish a logical hierarchy of assets: One of the keys to making the asset register easy to use for operational and maintenance personnel is to establish a formal hierarchy of assets.

 - The most common way of structuring the hierarchy is to start at the top and work down.
-ISO 14224 offers a framework for the hierarchy as shown in figure, this standard offers definitions for each of the levels in this hierarchy.
+ISO 14224 offers a framework for the hierarchy as shown in the figure, this standard offers definitions for each of the levels in this hierarchy.

 - Being able to “drill down” through a hierarchy to find an asset in the register when you are unsure of the asset name or number.